Sex & Relationship psychotherapist. Trauma psychotherapist

 In the event that we see each other outside of our sessions (in the street, or in a shop, for example), I will not acknowledge you unless you acknowledge me first.
 This is to maintain your confidentiality.

-Couples therapy: I usually work with both partners together.
+Relationship therapy: I usually work with partners together.
 Occasionally, I may have a one-to-one session with each partner.
 The one-to-one session is kept confidential.
 It is the responsibility of each partner to disclose to each other the conversations held during their one-to-one meeting.
 I will not disclose conversations.
 It means that I may hold information that has not been disclosed by one of the partners.

 The circumstances that require the breach of confidentiality are: